French presidential frontrunner Fillon under pressure over healthcare

 At issue are a few lines in Fillon's election program that drew little attention until he became the candidate for Les Republicains at the end of November.

-In the manifesto, the former prime minister and social affairs minister says that the public healthcare system has scarcely changed since it took shape in 1945, and cannot continue to operate under debts of 110 billion euros ($117 billion).
+In the manifesto, the former prime minister says that the public healthcare system has scarcely changed since it took shape in 1945, and cannot continue to operate under debts of 110 billion euros ($117 billion).

 "I propose a system of general public insurance focused on serious or long-term illnesses, with the rest privately insured," he writes.